 After pruning, replant your babies into a good, healthy soil mix and give it lots of sunlight.
 The plants will begin growing happily again.

-Hope this brief post was helpful to you.
+Hope this post was helpful to you.
 If you have any questions, please let us know.
 And as always, happy gardening.
 Be well.

 Credits: